 Co-op parent activities include attending to children, setting up the days activities, setting up the playground, clean-up, arranging and providing for snack time and assisting the teacher as needed.
 It’s a wonderful opportunity to watch your child learn, grow and interact with classmates in a school environment.

 There is a required training session early in the school year, but guidelines are posted in the classroom.
-The teachers and aides are excellent at helping out co-op parents when needed, but always in a friendly, easygoing way.
+The teachers and teacher assistants are excellent at helping out co-op parents when needed, but always in a friendly, easygoing way.
 If you are on time and attentive, it can truly be a rewarding experience.

 Woodside is supported and maintained by parents.
 There is limited administrative staff outside of the teachers and aides.
 This keeps tuition costs down.